mahavedalla/mahavedalla/docs/questions/magga/what-is-the-noble-eightfold-path.md

-# What is the noble eightfold path?
+Question: What is the noble eightfold path?
 Answer in Brief: -
  Category: Magga
 Sutta References: SN 45.8